VTV

 Key Takeaways

-• VTV tracks the CRSP US Large Cap Value Index with 312 holdings, emphasizing broad large-cap value exposure, while VYM follows the FTSE High Dividend Yield Index with 562 holdings focused on higher-yielding dividend payers.
+• VTV tracks the CRSP US Large Cap Value Index with 312 holdings, emphasizing broad large-cap value exposure, while VYM follows the FTSE High Dividend Yield Index with 562 holdings focused on high-yield dividend payers.

 Introduction